 Custom solution pricing

-Pricing for bespoke web development is highly determined by elements such as your business needs and goals, hosting, additional extensions and integrations, features and functionalities, and upkeep, among others.
+Pricing for custom web development depends a lot on things like your business’s needs and goals, hosting, extra extensions and integrations, features and functions, and maintenance, among other things.
 Here, you have to start by consulting the web developer or respective agency that is responsible for delivering your website solution, and tell them all the necessary information.
-They will then provide you with a detailed plan to guarantee that all of your needs are satisfied.

 Custom solution possibilities

 Seeing some features or functionalities you like in Shopify or Magento but still wanting more?
 Having the right custom web developer can serve you just the same, if not more.
-Instead of digging through different packages and comparing their capacities, you can communicate directly with your custom web developer exactly what you need and they will get it done, some may even give good suggestions.
+Instead of doing all the research yourself, you can talk to your custom web developer and tell them what you need.
+They may even have good suggestions for you.

 Besides that, custom eCommerce development is a good alternative because optimizing a website developed from the ground up is less time consuming.
-The website code will be created from scratch, allowing developers to optimize it for search engines and help increase its rank in SERPs.
+Developers can optimise the website code for search engines and boost its SERP ranking by starting from scratch.

 When and How to Migrate